cugos/cugos.github.com/meetings/_posts/2025-03-19-cugos_monthly.md

 Former CUGOS board member [Ariel Kadouri](https://arielsartistry.com/) will be present, visiting from New York City!
 He'll share an update on pedestrian related OpenStreetMap activies in [New York City.](https://wiki.openstreetmap.org/wiki/New_York_City)

+[Reily Love](https://www.linkedin.com/in/reilylove/) will share a his experience as a [Climatebase](https://climatebase.org/) Career Accelerator Cohort member last spring as well as information about [San Francisco](https://www.sfclimateweek.org/) and [PNW](https://pnwclimateweek.org/) Climate Weeks.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2023-3-15-cugos_monthly.md) or reach out to us hello@cugos.org